Complete Guide to All 27 State Park Passport Programs (2025)

 - Number of Park Sites: 37

-The Passport to Adventure books are free at all Wyoming state parks and museums.
+The Passport to Adventure book is free at all Wyoming state parks and museums.
 Visitors can collect stamps to fill a region in the book.
 After a region is completed, you can collect a regional sticker.
 Visitors can qualify for a free family annual pass when they visit all 37 state sites and fill out completion form.

 Outdated and Expired State Programs